wein.plus

 Straw wine

-Term for a special sweet wine made from rosinized or dried grapes.
+Term for a special sweet wine made from raisined or dried grapes.
 Such wines were already produced in ancient times.
 There are different methods for this.
-The grapes, harvested late, are often air-dried for months on straw mats, reeds (hence also reed wine) or on wooden racks as shown in the picture.
-Due to the dehydration, extremely high sugar and total extract values are achieved.
+The late-harvested grapes are often air-dried for months on straw mats, reeds (hence the name reed wine) or on wooden racks, as shown in the picture.
+The removal of water results in extremely high sugar and total extract values.
 In Austria, this is a Prädikat wine type.
-Other wines produced in a similar form are Commandaria from Cyprus, Samos and Vinsanto from Greece, the wines produced according to the Passito or Recioto methods from Italy and the Vin de paille from France.
+Other wines produced in a similar way are Commandaria from Cyprus, Samos and Vinsanto from Greece, wines produced using the Passito or Recioto method from Italy and Vin de paille from France.

 Voices of our members